redpesk-common/-sec-pcscd-client/README.md

 ### Reader

 It is a subset of reader name.
 When multiple readers respond to the subset first reader found is used.
-When no reader name is provided, oidc-pcsc uses first available reader.
+When no reader name is provided, pcscd-client uses first available reader.
 As a result if your have only one reader you do not have to know its name.

 ```json
     // "ACR122U" for "ACS ACR122U PICC Interface 00 00"